pikatchu/closedsource/book/0110-the_trap.md

 "Tell Doyle to unchain Elias."

-Finch didn’t respond.
+Finch didn't respond.

-A laser shot from one of the drones, striking just inches from Finch’s head.
+A laser shot from one of the drones, striking just inches from Finch's head.

 Leo repeated.